Predicting Scale-Up of Metal-Organic Framework Syntheses with Large Language Models

-Metal-organic frameworks (MOF) have, hitherto, benefitted from the expansive design space opened by reticular chemistry~\cite{yaghi2003, furukawa2013, freund2021, moosavi2020}, and the literature now measures progress by the tens of thousands of structures~\cite{furukawa2013, lyu2020, chung2019, zhao2025, zheng2025nrm}, yet the path from crystalline discovery to industrial material remains slow and not easily transferable across scales~\cite{wright2025, chakraborty2023, paul2023, duan2026}.
-A skilled chemist may progress from single-crystal synthesis to milligram production, then to sub-gram, gram, and eventually kilogram or larger batches~\cite{khabzina2018, zheng2023np, lin2021, jiang2025, deacon2022, rubiomartinez2017}; however, this intuition is hard to be generalized as it is distributed across disparate synthesis records.
-Considering the rising industrial interest in MOFs and the growing proximity between discovery and application~\cite{chakraborty2023, mueller2006, czaja2009, teo2021, gaab2012}, it is increasingly important to ask whether scalability itself can be predicted from the early synthesis record.
+Metal-organic frameworks (MOF) have, hitherto, benefitted from the expansive design space opened by reticular chemistry,\cite{ref01,ref02,ref03,ref04} and the literature now measures progress by the tens of thousands of structures,\cite{ref02,ref05,ref06,ref07,ref08} yet the path from crystalline discovery to industrial material remains slow and not easily transferable across scales.\cite{ref09,ref10,ref11,ref12} A skilled chemist may progress from single-crystal synthesis to milligram production, then to sub-gram, gram, and eventually kilogram or larger batches;\cite{ref13,ref14,ref15,ref16,ref17,ref18} however, this intuition is hard to be generalized as it is distributed across disparate synthesis records.
+Considering the rising industrial interest in MOFs and the growing proximity between discovery and application,\cite{ref10,ref19,ref20,ref21,ref22} it is increasingly important to ask whether scale-up plausibility itself can be predicted from the early synthesis record.

 Herein, we report a data-centric workflow that connects the latent synthesis knowledge embedded in the literature to the prediction of scale-up plausibility for MOFs.
-Our workflow contains a large language model (LLM) agent for data mining, and the resulting Experimental Scale-Up (ESU) dataset was used to fine-tune another LLM under positive-unlabeled (PU) learning~\cite{bekker2020, Elkan2008PU} to give binary classification for reaction procedures.
+Our workflow contains a large language model (LLM) agent for data mining, and the resulting experimental scale-up MOF dataset, which we termed \OurDatabase dataset, was used to fine-tune another LLM under positive-unlabeled (PU) learning\cite{ref23,ref24} to give binary classification for reaction procedures.
 Our central goal is that, given a newly reported MOF with a small-scale synthesis description, can we predict whether the protocol exhibits credible potential for gram-scale or larger production, and can we do so early enough to guide experimental prioritization and industrial engagement.
+In our workflow, we combined LLMs with PU learning to construct a literature-scale workflow for scalable synthesis prediction, ultimately facilitating the transition from laboratory discovery to scale-up evaluation.